SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/debug-workflows.md

 ### Restarting Workflows

 While Oozie does support workflow re-submission (via the 'seqware workflow-run retry' command) the recommended approach for failed workflows in SeqWare is simply to resubmit the workflows.
+You can either do this by using the 'seqware workflow schedule' command anew or by using 'seqware workflow-run reschedule' to re-schedule a new workflow-run using exactly the same configuration as a previous schedule of a workflow.

 ## Debugging and Troubleshooting Tutorial